Help: Starship Combat

 Getting close to the enemy means that, while your gunners can lock on to and fire on THEM, they can also do the same to YOU.
 Thus the pilot of the ship must constantly keep it in motion to avoid locks by the targets.

 MANUAL movement control is your only hope in achieving either of these.
 Using the number keypad of a standard keyboard as a compass, 8 is north, 6 is east, with + being up and - being down.
-M [option] will move you one unit square in that direction.
+M followed by an option will move you one unit square in that direction; or, more commonly, you can type the direction as a standalone command.

 For example, to move one unit north, use this command: